MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-N-Management-Measures-Golden-Tilefish-Blueline-Tilefish-Fisheries/section-648.296.md

-##### § 648.296 Tilefish recreational possession limits. #####
+##### § 648.296 Tilefish recreational possession limits and gear restrictions. #####

-Link to an amendment published at 83 FR 10807, Mar.
-13, 2018.

-(a) *Golden tilefish.* Any person fishing from a vessel that is not fishing under a tilefish commercial vessel permit issued pursuant to § 648.4(a)(12), may land up to eight golden tilefish per trip.
+(a) *Golden tilefish.* (1) Any person fishing from a vessel that is not fishing under a tilefish commercial vessel permit issued pursuant to § 648.4(a)(12), may land up to eight golden tilefish per trip.
 Anglers fishing onboard a charter/party vessel shall observe the recreational possession limit.

+(2) Any vessel engaged in recreational fishing may not retain golden tilefish, unless exclusively using rod and reel fishing gear, with a maximum limit of five hooks per rod.
+Anglers may use either a manual or an electric reel.

 (b) *Blueline tilefish* - (1) *Private recreational vessels.* Any person fishing from a vessel that is not fishing under a tilefish commercial or charter/party vessel permit issued pursuant to § 648.4(a)(12), may land up to three blueline tilefish per trip.